The Ultimate Guide to Coral Bay, Western Australia

 There are two options to get from Perth to Coral Bay: Drive or Fly.
 While flying is a much faster option, driving is more practical.
 It is extremely useful to have your own car here since everything up north is far apart and there is no public transport available.

 You can also opt to fly to Coral Bay, taking a flight from Perth to Learmonth Airport.
 From there you will either need to hire a car, or arrange transport in advance from the airport to Coral Bay.
-The drive will take about one and a half hours.
+The drive will take about 1.5hrs.

 Although this may be a quicker option, driving to Coral Bay gives you a great opportunity to enjoy the vast and empty landscape, as well as providing you a car for when you arrive!